CPHris/LinkAppPlus/README.md

 - Allow to put a background image instead of a color.
 - Allow background color to be a fade.
 - Show when the user is livestreaming by integrating with YouTube and Twitch APIs
+- Implement user profile page and allow the user to change their data.
+- Add email confirmation when register.
 - Implement the analytics page to show how many people is clicking the page, location, gender and age.
 Today, last 30 days, last 6 months, last year, lifetime.
 - Integrate with Stripe and make some of the features premium.
 - Allow users to deploy their own linkpage on their own domain.